matiwinnetou/play-soy-view/README.md

 - 0.1.8 - removal of checked exception in favour of unchecked (runtime) exceptions
 - 0.1.12 - introduced ExceptionInTemplate from Play that shows line and column number of an error
 - 0.1.13 - using play logger and removed slf4j
+- 0.1.x  - improved debug logging, moved o java 8

 # TODO
 - cross compile 2.3 version for Scala: 2.11.x

-- Move code to java 8 or scala (rewrite), this is a Play plugin anyway

 - make it idiomatic for play, make sure ClosurePlugin bootstraps a tree of components, but so that it is reconfigurable later as well.
 This requires that play properly supports DI in plugins (wait for 2.4.x)